Contact a Professor

 Why Health Informatics?

-of public spending.
-It is important for each of us as a person.
+portion of public spending.
+It is important to each of us as a person.
 It is driven by

 constant pressures to innovate and perform well.
 And, not very surprisingly, it